satyrnidae/pronoun-bot/CONTRIBUTING.md

 ## Community

-Feel free to hop into the [Lepivulptory Discord Server](https://discord.gg/kEB2XtU) to chat with contributors, get support questions answered, and offer your feedback on this and other projects!
+Feel free to hop into the [Lepivulptery Discord Server](https://discord.gg/kEB2XtU) to chat with contributors, get support questions answered, and offer your feedback on this and other projects!